Skip to main content

 Investment Reduction

-The reduction of some kind of asset for financial, ethical, or political objectives — the opposite of an investment.
+An investment reduction, also known as a divestment or divestiture, is the reduction of some kind of asset for financial, ethical, or political objectives: the opposite of an investment.

 IP Infringement